Jon Burge: Arrest

-Also in April, Cortez Brown, an inmate who had sought a new trial with respect to his conviction in two 1990 murders, to which he said he had confessed under physical coercion, had already subpoenaed two Chicago police detectives for his May 18, 2009 hearing.
+Also in April, Cortez Brown, an inmate who had sought a new trial with respect to his conviction in two 1990 murders, to which he said he had confessed under physical coercion, had already subpoenaed two Chicago police detectives for his May 18, 2009, hearing.
 He won the right from a Cook County judge to subpoena Burge.
 Burge was expected to exercise his 5th Amendment right not to incriminate himself.
-The Florida judge refused to grant the subpoena, given the likelihood that Burge would exercise his 5th amendment right.
+The Florida judge refused to grant the subpoena, given the likelihood that Burge would exercise his 5th Amendment right.

 On May 6, 2010, jury selection began for the Burge trial for perjury and obstruction of justice.
 80 potential jurors were given a 29-page questionnaire to complete.
 Attorneys had until May 24 to review the questionnaires before final jury selection began.
 An additional batch of 90 potential jurors was given a questionnaire on May 17.

 The trial heard its first testimony on May 26.
 Burge testified in his own defense for six hours on June 17 and on subsequent days.
 Closing arguments were heard on June 24, and jury deliberations began on June 25.

 On June 28, Burge was convicted on all three counts: two counts of obstruction of justice and one count of perjury.

 On January 21, 2011, Burge was sentenced to four and a half years in federal prison by U.S. District Judge Joan Lefkow.
 The federal probation office had recommended a 15- to 21-month sentence, while prosecutors had requested as much as 30 years.
 Burge served 90% of his sentence at the Federal Correctional Institution Butner Low near Butner, North Carolina.
-Burge's projected release date was February 14, 2015; he was released from prison on October 3, 2014 to serve the remainder of his sentence in a halfway house.
+Burge's projected release date was February 14, 2015; he was released from prison on October 3, 2014, to serve the remainder of his sentence in a halfway house.
 Plans to file federal civil lawsuits against Burge, Daley, and others were announced in 2010.

 City costs for police misconduct

 In April 2014, the Better Government Association, a non-partisan watchdog group, reported that the city of Chicago had spent more than $521.3 million in the previous decade on lawsuit settlements, judgments, and legal fees for defenses related to police misconduct.

 In 2013, the most expensive year, it paid more than $83.6 million.

 The city paid a total of $391.5 million in settlements and judgments.

-More than a quarter, or $110.3 million, was related to 24 wrongful-conviction lawsuits.
-A dozen of those 24 involved now-imprisoned [as of April 2014] former Chicago police Cmdr.
-Jon Burge, whose detectives were accused of torturing confessions out of mostly black male suspects over many years.
-Overall, the city has paid alleged victims of Burge detectives more than $57 million, records show.
+More than a quarter, or $110.3 million, was related to 24 wrongful-conviction lawsuits, a dozen of which involved Burge, whose detectives were accused of torturing confessions out of mostly black male suspects over many years.
+Overall, the city has paid alleged victims of Burge led detectives more than $57 million.